Grace-Solutions/Docker-Swarm-Cluster-Configuration-Service/binaries/services/README.md

 ## Troubleshooting

 If a service fails to deploy:
-1. Check the `clusterctl` logs for error details
+1. Check the `dswrmctl` logs for error details
 2. Verify the YAML syntax is valid
 3. Ensure required networks exist
 4. Check node constraints match your cluster